MartinOravecSvK/Early-Prediction-of-Sepsis/README.md

 1. Go to the GitHub page of the repository.
 2. Click on "Pull requests" > "New pull request".
-3. Select your branch and the branch you want to merge into (usually the main project's main branch).
+3. Select your branch and the branch you want to merge into (usually the development branch).
 4. Fill in the pull request details and create it.

 ### Review and Merge

 - The project maintainers will review your pull request.
 Be ready to make additional changes if requested.
 - Once approved, the maintainer can merge your pull request.
+- Once merged, the merger (the person who merged the branch) will delete the feature branch unless asked not to.

+#### Note:
+- Development branch should **never** be deleted.

 ### Keeping Your Branch Up to Date